LUCIT-Systems-and-Development/unicorn-binance-websocket-api/CONTRIBUTING.md

 ## Pull Request Process

 1. Explain your changes and your reason for this update.
 2. Add testunits to unittest.py and be shure all tests running well!
+Start the unittest with `./unittest_binance_manager` (depends on pytest - `pip install -U pytest`).